cnobile2012/bahai-calendar/INSTALL.rst

 .. note::

-   This part is only needed by me and people that have forked and want to contribute to this project.
+   This part is only needed by me and people that have forked the repository and want to contribute to this project.

-Versions are controlled by the **include.mk** file, so only change versions here.
-This file is read by various scripts in the this repository.
+Versions are controlled by the **include.mk** file, so this is the only place to change version information.
+This file is read by various scripts in the repository.
 In other words *DO NOT* update the **pyproject.toml** directly, there is a script (config.py) that is run from the **Makefile** that will update everything correctly.

 Follow these steps to create the correct versioning and package for uploading to `pypi`.